About the organization

 Green Sangha is mindful practice for awakened action:

-Chapters meet once a month to meditate, educate, and support each other, and to plan environmental actions.
-These mini-retreats are designed to foster the qualities of calmness, lucidity, and awareness which are vital to our effectiveness as activists.
+We meet to meditate, educate, and support each other, and to plan environmental actions.
+These mini-retreats are designed to foster the qualities of calmness, clarity, and goodwill which are vital to our effectiveness as activists.

 Green Sangha is dedicated to restoring our sense of oneness – healing our communities and the earth through mindful practice and awakened action.